 - 55. (a) Whether Government would be pleased to make a statement with regard to construction of the long-promised embankment beginning from Old Town Beach to Henshaw Beach at Calabar? - (b) Whether, besides the provision made for roads and bridges, Government would be pleased to consider the desirability of financing the re-opening up and reconstruction of the Calabar-Creek Town Road on the right bank of the Calabar River, opposite the Marina Market? - (c) If not, why not? - (d) Whether it would please Government to consider the desirability of constructing a bridge across the Calabar-Akpabuyo Ferry? - (e) If not, why not?

 MOTIONS.

-The Member for the Egba Division (The Hon.
-A. Alakija, C.B.E.): Your Excellency, the following Resolution is standing in my name:-
+Your Excellency, the following Resolution is standing in my name:-